luigisaetta/obdii/README.md

 HW that will be used

-- OBDII port in car
+- OBDII port in the car
-- OBDII bluetooth adapter (from Amazon)
+- OBDII bluetooth adapter (can buy from Amazon)
-- RPI 3
+- a Raspberry PI 3 (need bluetooth and WIFI)
-- A SmartPhone (in my case an iPhone)
+- A SmartPhone, for Internet Connectivity (in my case an iPhone)
-- a PowerBank
+- a PowerBank, to power the RPI

 Cloud Services:

 - an MQTT broker
 - NodeRED, to process msgs

+Dependencies:
+- Paho MQTT client for Python
+- configparser

 Release 1.0:
 The first release of the code will read a set of values from OBDII interface, will format it as a JSON msg